 One of the aims of the exploratory research described in this article was to get a sense of whether exam texts can be used in the development of text readability metrics for South African indigenous languages.
-Given that the indigenous language curricula are translated from the English generic curricula we may expect readability characteristics indigenous languages exam texts.
-That is, the HL and FAL texts for the indigenous South African languages can be expected to be significantly different while texts different used at examinations are expected to show no significant differences in readability.
+Given that the indigenous language curricula are translated from the English generic curricula we may expect similar readability characteristics for the indigenous languages exam texts.
+That is, the HL and FAL texts for the indigenous South African languages can be expected to be significantly different while texts used at different examinations are expected to show no significant differences in readability.